Olalekanrasaq/CDE-Capstone-Project/README.md

 - **Data Quality Checks**: Implementation of data quality checks to validate the integrity and accuracy of ingested and transformed data.
 - **Custom Docker Image**: Creation of a custom Docker image to encapsulate all codes, dependencies, and configurations required for the data platform.
 - **Infrastructure as Code**: Use of Terraform to manage and provision AWS resources, ensuring reproducibility and version control of infrastructure.
+- **Streamlit Application**: Development of a Streamlit application for data visualization and analysis, providing an interactive interface for stakeholders to explore the data.

 ## Further Work